Dextromethorpan/Benchmark_Architectures/README.md

 **Version A — Direct Allocation**
 Simulates a naive DSP architecture where effects allocate scratch buffers on every audio block using `new` and `delete`.
 Represents the current Equalizer codebase style.

-**Version B — Marc's Architecture**
+**Version B — System Class Architecture**
-Implements Marc Gallo's suggestion: an `AudioSystem` class that owns a `MemoryPool` and exposes an `IEffectFactory` as a service.
+Implements an `AudioSystem` class that owns a `MemoryPool` and exposes an `IEffectFactory` as a service.
 All memory is allocated once at startup.
 Zero heap allocations during steady-state processing.

 ## Requirements